New York State Police Troop C scandal: Shirley Kinge

 After being released, Kinge brought suit against the State of New York, claiming damages of over $500 million.
 The Court of Claims eventually ruled in favor of Kinge on the claims of (1) malicious prosecution and (2) negligent supervision and awarded her $286,312, noting as follows:

 "In sum, the actions of Senior Investigator McElligott, or in this case, an unjustified and complete lack of supervision and control, allowed Investigator Harding the time and opportunity to fabricate fingerprint evidence which ultimately became the only significant evidence placing claimant at the Harris home.
 There can be no dispute that such fabricated evidence played a key role in her conviction for these crimes.
 Without such evidence, this court finds that probable cause did not exist to prosecute claimant for any of the crimes which occurred at the Harris family home.
 Claimant has established her malicious prosecution cause of action.

 In retrospect, and based on these findings, this claim should have been a relatively easy one on which to determine the issue of liability.
 Claimant, however, obviously did not appear before this court with 'clean hands,' and she has not engendered any great sympathy from this court.
 Claimant's own admitted criminal conduct in possessing, utilizing, and forging the signature of Dolores Harris on a credit card brought the focus of the investigation upon her.
 Despite her testimony to the contrary at this trial, the court finds that claimant was a willing participant with her son in this scheme to use credit cards belonging to the Harris family.
 Even if the court accepts her testimony that she was completely unaware of what transpired at the Harris home, her willingness to participate has been established by her actions in forging a signature to a credit card, and then using that card, which was indisputably obtained from the Harris home, to purchase personal items for her own benefit within hours of the burglary, murders, and arson."

 CIA interview

 The scandal became known when Trooper David L. Harding was interviewed for a job at the Central Intelligence Agency (CIA).
 He was asked if he was willing to break the law for his country.
 He answered "yes", then explained how he had worked to convict people he felt sure were guilty by fabricating evidence.
 He assumed the CIA would be pleased with his answer, but instead they notified the United States Department of Justice.
-There was a 14-month delay between the discovery of the misconduct and any action taken.
+There was a 14-month delay between the discovery of the misconduct and any action being taken.